adarshsosale/housing-prices/report.rst

 This is because, at the beginning, the model suffers from underfitting and bias error is reduced by more complexity.
-However, when we keep increasing the complexity, variance error becomes dominant over the bias error drop and we see an increase in the overall error
+However, when we keep increasing the complexity, variance error becomes dominant over the bias error drop and we see an increase in the overall error as a result of overfitting.

 Picking the Optimal Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We want to select the max_depth parameter that *minimises the testing error*.
+We want to select the max depth parameter that *minimises the testing error*.
-From complexity-error curve, this appear to happen for a max_depth parameter of
+From the complexity-error curve previously shown, this appear to happen for
-about 5.
+a max depth parameter of about 5.

 Model prediction
 ----------------